 The number of threats a business must protect against continues to grow at an alarming rate.
 This may leave some security professionals feeling overwhelmed in their efforts to keep up.
 Fortunately, security technology is evolving as well.
 Technical advances are made with security teams in mind, making it easier to mitigate the growing number of traditional and emerging threats.

-Enterprise threat management processes must better incorporate these time-saving technologies.
-Below are three shifts in security technologies that are changing how infosec professionals manage IT threats in the enterprise.
+Enterprises' IT security threat management processes must better incorporate these time-saving technologies.
+Below are three shifts in security technologies that are changing IT security threat management in the enterprise.

 Security tools, including unified threat management (UTM) platforms, consolidate virus/malware prevention and web/content filtering, as well as protections against the latest email threats, in a single platform.
 A UTM approach reduces security tool management overhead and helps when threat information is shared across multiple tools.
 When threats can be identified through multiple methods, false positives are greatly reduced.

 AI is also advancing in many modern security tools.
 Consider automated penetration testing (pen testing) tools that utilize AI, for example.
 They incorporate tests for emerging threats and, in the process, change how pen tests are performed.
 In the past, traditional practices involved performing largely manual pen tests on an annual or semiannual basis.
 New automated pen tests can be run at a much higher frequency -- or even continuously.
 Thus, the use of AI and automation in threat management processes not only saves time, but it increases the chances of identifying security gaps before they can be exploited.